-The exchange students coming through an agreement between "Petru Maior" University and other institution should register with the European Programs Office of "Petru Maior" University.
+The exchange students coming through an agreement between "Petru Maior" University and other institution should register with the Erasmus Office of "Petru Maior" University.

-The home institution must send us the official documents (student application form, learning agreement), duly stamped and signed by the authorized persons.
+The home institution must send us the official nomination, as well as the documents (student application form, learning agreement), duly stamped and signed by the authorized persons.

-These documents are to be sent first by fax or scanned and the originals by post or brought in by the students at their arrival.
+These documents are to be sent first, scanned and the originals by post or brought in by the students at their arrival.

-There are also necessary 2 passport-sized photos, medical insurance, a copy of the identity card or passport, a letter from the home university related to the project/programme (e.g. ERASMUS Student Certificate).
+There are also necessary 2 passport-sized photos, medical insurance, a copy of the identity card or passport, a letter from home university related to the project/programme (e.g. ERASMUS Student Certificate).

-Application for admission from Erasmus students should reach "Petru Maior" University of Targu Mures at the latest by:
+Application for admission from Erasmus students should reach "Petru Maior" University of Tirgu Mures at the latest by:

-31 August, for the winter semester;

-31 January, for the spring semester.
+- 15 June, for the winter semester; - 15 November, for the spring semester.

-Incoming students, upon arrival, should contact the European Programs Office in order to proceed to their registration.
+Incoming students, upon arrival, should contact the Erasmus Office in order to proceed to their registration.